What is our School Council?

 MUGA Grand Opening

-In November 2021 our head boy and girl and our School Council welcomed some very important visitors to the opening of our MUGA.
+Our heads of school and our School Council welcomed some very important visitors to the opening of our MUGA.

 What an incredible day!